googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A PaintColrGlyph table is used to reference the shared clock face composition via a glyph ID.](images/colr_reuse_clock-face_PaintColrGlyph.png)

-**Figure 5.50 A PaintColrGlyph table is used to reference the shared clock face composition via a glyph ID.**
+**Figure 5.50 A PaintColrGlyph table is used to reference the shared clock face composition via a glyph ID**

 While the PaintColrGlyph and PaintColrLayers tables are similar in being able to reference a layer set as a re-usable component, they could be handled